Contextual Intelligence: Getting to the “Issues Behind the Issues” on the Value of Medicines

 All of this leads to the critical question: Can value communications bridge the gap between customer-centric intentions and reality?
 We believe it can, IF done right.

-In my next post, I will discuss how to maximize contextual intelligence in an increasingly complex environment where there are greater number of stakeholders with competing interests – so you can identify and communicate the value of your product.
+In my next post, I will discuss how to maximize CI in an increasingly complex environment with a greater number of stakeholders with competing interests – so you can identify and communicate the value of your product.